Junior & Senior Years

 Review all required premed courses.
 Have you completed them?
 If not, what is your plan?
 Ex.: Biology, Chemistry, Math, Physics, Psychology, Sociology, Biochemistry, English, do you have the correct number of labs, do you need any extra sciences because certain schools require them?
 Purchase MSAR to check.

 Decide when you will take the MCATs.
 NOTE: It is not a good idea to apply in July and take the MCATS, for the first time, in August.
 It is ok to RETAKE them in August, however.
 It is always a good idea to discuss your timing and all retake ideas with your advisor or consultant.
 They can help you identify the possible advantages and disadvantages of your plan.
+Make sure you have read and understand the mechanics of the MCATs and the dates to sign up for a testing location.
+Many dates fill quickly so make sure you are on top of the dates when they release seats for testing centers.
+Visit the AAMC page called Taking the MCAT Exam for specifics.

 Investigate the application process and decide when you will apply: this summer or next summer.